Q: Well, Mr. Fulghum, what’s new?

-Q: What else is new?
+Q: Anything else that’s new?

 Q: So what’s next?

 A: A friend asked me that recently.
-I do sense fresh ideas in the far back end of my mental workshop, so I answered that I have a title for a new book: “?!” – A question mark followed by an exclamation mark.
+I do sense fresh ideas in the far back end of my mental workshop, so I answered that I have a title for a another new book: simply “?!” – A question mark followed by an exclamation mark.

 Q: What’s it about?